AdaCore/learn/content/courses/advanced-ada/chapters/strings.rst

    This feature was introduced in Ada 2022.

-In the previous code examples, we were using the :ada:`Image` attribute with scalar types, but it isn't restrict to those types.
+In the previous code examples, we were using the :ada:`Image` attribute with scalar types, but it isn't restricted to those types.
 In fact, we can also use this attribute when dealing with non-scalar types.
 For example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Strings.Non_Scalar_Image